aquilax/hranoprovod-mcp/README.md

 ## Configuration

-`HR_DATABASE` is required and must point to a hranoprov database file. `HR_LOGFILE` is optional and must point to a logfile whose top-level headers are dates in `YYYY/MM/DD` format.
+`HR_DATABASE` is required and must point to a hranoprovod database file. `HR_LOGFILE` is optional and must point to a logfile whose top-level headers are dates in `YYYY/MM/DD` format.
 Paths are supplied as-is; tools cannot read arbitrary files.

 ```sh
 HR_DATABASE=/path/database.hr HR_LOGFILE=/path/log.hr go run .